The Difference Between Passive vs Active Portfolio Management

 What is Active Portfolio Management

-Active investing is the opposite of passive portfolio management - the objective is to beat the market or a specific market index/ benchmark like the Nifty50, BSE500 or Nifty Smallcap 100 - the exact benchmark will depend on the active management strategy that is used.
-Active portfolio managers are hands-on, they decide what investments need to be added and removed from a portfolio.
+Active portfolio strategy is the opposite of passive portfolio management - the objective is to beat the market or a specific market index/ benchmark like the Nifty50, BSE500 or Nifty Smallcap 100 - the exact benchmark will depend on the active management strategy that is used.
+Active portfolio strategy managers are hands-on, they decide what investments need to be added and removed from a portfolio.
 They use research, data, conduct fundamental/ technical analysis and what they know about the market to find good opportunities and change what's included in the portfolio.

 Advantages of Active Portfolio Management

-• Risk Management: Quicker response time from active managers, means they can respond to market conditions faster than passive managers and can even, reduce risk by re-adjusting allocations to more conservative investments.
+• Risk Management: Quicker response time from active portfolio strategy managers, means they can respond to market conditions faster than passive managers and can even, reduce risk by re-adjusting allocations to more conservative investments.
 All of this may help minimize losses during market downturns.

 Disadvantages of Active Portfolio Management